-How does Windows 10X work?
+How was Windows 10X different?

 Windows 10 apps

-Does this replace Windows 10 in S Mode?
+Did this replace Windows 10 in S Mode?

-No. Microsoft is still offering Windows 10 in S Mode for consumers who want Chromebook-like devices that only run Windows Store apps.
+No. Microsoft is still offering Windows 10 in S Mode for consumers who want devices that only run Windows Store apps.

-Which devices run Windows 10X?
+Which devices were due to run Windows 10X?

 Windows 10X was available on the now-delayed Surface Neo.
 Dell, Lenovo, ASUS, and HP all said they were planning to have multi-display PCs available - originally slated for late in 2020.